What is a Pathology Report?

 Then, thin slices of the sample are embedded in blocks of paraffin (wax).

-The preserved tissue is stored at the hospital where the biopsy was done in case you need it later.
-For example, you may wish to have your biopsy tissue re-examined for a second opinion, or a new test may come out that could affect your treatment.
+The preserved tissue is stored at the hospital where the biopsy was done in case it’s needed later.
+For example, you may wish to have your biopsy tissue re-examined for a second opinion, or a new test may come out that can be done on the tissue and could affect your treatment.

 Learn more about preserving breast cancer tissue for pathology.